 Northrop Grumman (NOC) Stock Sinks As Market Gains: What You Should Know

-Coming into today, shares of the defense contractor had gained 0.12% in the past month.
-In that same time, the Aerospace sector lost 3.93%, while the S&P 500 lost 8.32%.
+Coming into today, shares of the defense contractor had lost 1.93% in the past month.
+In that same time, the Aerospace sector gained 1.42%, while the S&P 500 lost 3.49%.

-Investors will be hoping for strength from Northrop Grumman as it approaches its next earnings release.
+Wall Street will be looking for positivity from Northrop Grumman as it approaches its next earnings report date.
 The company is expected to report EPS of $6.03, down 6.07% from the prior-year quarter.
-Meanwhile, our latest consensus estimate is calling for revenue of $9.12 billion, down 0.37% from the prior-year quarter.
+Our most recent consensus estimate is calling for quarterly revenue of $9.12 billion, down 0.37% from the year-ago period.

-Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $24.80 per share and revenue of $36.59 billion.
-These totals would mark changes of -3.24% and +2.6%, respectively, from last year.
+For the full year, our Zacks Consensus Estimates are projecting earnings of $24.80 per share and revenue of $36.59 billion, which would represent changes of -3.24% and +2.6%, respectively, from the prior year.

 Any recent changes to analyst estimates for Northrop Grumman should also be noted by investors.
-These revisions typically reflect the latest short-term business trends, which can change frequently.
+These revisions help to show the ever-changing nature of near-term business trends.
 As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-Within the past 30 days, our consensus EPS projection has moved 0.07% higher.
-Northrop Grumman is holding a Zacks Rank of #3 (Hold) right now.
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+Over the past month, the Zacks Consensus EPS estimate has moved 0.07% higher.
+Northrop Grumman is currently sporting a Zacks Rank of #3 (Hold).

-In terms of valuation, Northrop Grumman is currently trading at a Forward P/E ratio of 18.11.
-Its industry sports an average Forward P/E of 16.33, so we one might conclude that Northrop Grumman is trading at a premium comparatively.
+In terms of valuation, Northrop Grumman is currently trading at a Forward P/E ratio of 18.5.
+For comparison, its industry has an average Forward P/E of 16.89, which means Northrop Grumman is trading at a premium to the group.

-We can also see that NOC currently has a PEG ratio of 2.97.
-The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
-The Aerospace - Defense was holding an average PEG ratio of 1.95 at yesterday's closing price.
+Investors should also note that NOC has a PEG ratio of 3.03 right now.
+This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
+NOC's industry had an average PEG ratio of 2 as of yesterday's close.

 The Aerospace - Defense industry is part of the Aerospace sector.
-This industry currently has a Zacks Industry Rank of 217, which puts it in the bottom 15% of all 250+ industries.
+This group has a Zacks Industry Rank of 226, putting it in the bottom 11% of all 250+ industries.

 Click to get this free report